 AFL-CIO Weblog

-Working people across the United States have stepped up to help out our friends, neighbors and communities during these trying times.
+Working people across the United States regularly step up to help out our friends, neighbors and communities during these trying times.
 In our Service & Solidarity Spotlight series, we’ll showcase one of these stories every day.
 Here’s today’s story.

 Syndicate content